RiksEddy/partyai/README.md

 Run first block of code to pip install all necessary python packages.

-Replace Spotify Client ID and Client Secrent in second block of code, then run.
+Add Spotify Client ID and Client Secret strings in second block of code, then run.

 Run third block of code and have fun with PartyAI!